 The course addresses the theoretical foundations of modern cosmology and the observational basis of the standard cosmological model.
-The main physical concepts and fundamental events in cosmic history are introduced, including the theory of inflation, the generation of cosmic microwave background anisotropies from primordial inhomogeneities, and the process of structure formation.
+The main physical concepts and fundamental events in cosmic history are introduced, including the theory of inflation, the generation of cosmic microwave background anisotropies from primordial inhomogeneities, and the structure formation process.